-Phase Two (intra-mural competitions)
+Phase Two (intra-mural competitions) - OUTDOOR ACTIVITIES ONLY

 - Focus on skill development as a priority first - Intramural Sport competitions can begin.
 Intramural competitions are limited to established cohorts within the school or between established cohorts of participants within the school.
 Intramural competitions between school cohorts should only be considered when low participation numbers are prevalent or established cohorts are small.
-Intramural competitions should be organized to minimize cohort mixing. - Officials for competitions are limited to school staff members - Masks are required for coaches and officials at all times.
-Masks are required for participants when physical distancing cannot be maintained. - No Joint Sponsorship allowed
+Intramural competitions should be organized to minimize cohort mixing - Officials for competitions are limited to school staff members - Masks are not required for participants, coaches and officials during outdoor activities.
+Masks can be required when appropriate and physical distancing cannot be maintained, this decision is at the discretion of the coach or school administrator. - No Joint Sponsorship allowed - Spectators are not allowed